monty5811/stcolumbas.freechurch.org/src/_headlines/2020-08-07-return-to-the-building.md

-We will be continuing to live stream services in the morning and the evening, and we would encourage you to meet in homes to worship together on the weeks that you are not in the building itself.
+We will be continuing to live stream services in the morning and the evening, and we would encourage you to meet in homes to worship together on the weeks that you are not in the building itself (please do remember to keep to the government guidelines).
 We have always encouraged this idea of church being much more than simply the gathering in the building on a Sunday - it is about people, and doing life together.